marc-gilles/marc-gilles.github.io/content/fieldwork/202307-flycatchers/index.md

 <!--more-->

-Three years (2021-2023) of breeding monitoring of pied flycatchers and great and blue tits in the Senne forest in Germany, together with Laura Schulte and Laurence Jeanjean.
+Three years (2021-2023) of breeding monitoring of pied flycatchers and great and blue tits in the Senne forest in Germany, together with Laura Schulte and Laurence Jeanjean (Bielefeld University).

 - Morphometric measurements
 - Ringing